Skip to content

 What are the new exemption types and how do I know if I qualify?

-New legislation created additional exemption types.
-You can’t apply for these exemptions until Jan.
+New legislation in 2022 created additional exemption types.
+You can apply for these exemptions starting Jan.
 1, 2023.
 The new exemptions are for people who are:

 • Living out of state – your primary residence must be outside of Washington.